pudly/schmopera-hugo/content/articles/coc1516-the-new-ensemble-studio.md

 date = "2015-09-23T09:57:00-04:00"
 lastmod = "2015-09-23T13:54:00-04:00"
 publishDate = "2015-09-23T11:47:00-04:00"
-slug = "coc1516-the-new-ensemble-studio"
-title = "#COC1516: the new Ensemble Studio"
+short_description = "The Canadian Opera Company Ensemble Studio have kicked off the 2015/16 Free Concert Series in the Richard Bradshaw Amphitheatre with their annual introductory concert, Meet the Young Artists.
+Eight singers and two pianists performed in what's called the \"death by aria\" style, each singer showing off an aria that shows what they do best." slug = "coc1516-the-new-ensemble-studio" title = "#COC1516: the new Ensemble Studio"
 +++